IT

 • Obbligazioni governative typically offer steady, lower-yield interest payments.

-• Obbligazioni societarie often offer higher interest rates to attract investors, reflecting the funding needs of the company.
+• Obbligazioni societarie often offer higher interest rates to attract investors, reflecting the company’s funding needs.

 Sensitivity to Market Conditions